15 Best Places to Shop in Barcelona + Shopping Tips

 Starting at the top of the list of best shopping in Barcelona has to be El Born!

-Almost all the stores here are locally-owned so this is the best Barcelona shopping district if you want to support small businesses and bring home unique Barcelona souvenirs.
+Almost all the stores here are locally-owned so this is the best Barcelona shopping district if you want to support small businesses and bring home some unique Barcelona souvenirs.

 A good place to start is along Carrer de la Princesa, where you can find unique art galleries, vintage hat shops, and classic cafes.

-- Maison Cactus: This quirky art gallery has some of the most funny and colorful pieces in Barcelona.
+• Maison Cactus: This quirky art gallery has some of the most funny and colorful pieces in Barcelona.
 It’s located in a cute alleyway and worth checking out even if you don’t plan on buying anything.

-- Metro Cuadrado: This cute boutique sells handmade clothing, jewelry, accessories, and home items that are really unique.
+• Metro Cuadrado: This cute boutique sells handmade clothing, jewelry, accessories, and home items that are really unique.

-- Re-Cuir: This shop sells handmade leather goods including purses, clutches, wallets, tote bags, belts, and more.
+• Re-Cuir: This shop sells handmade leather goods including purses, clutches, wallets, tote bags, belts, and more.

 2. Gothic Quarter